Translation Hub Digitale Medizin

 Digitization is transforming research and healthcare.
 The introduction of electronic health records and digital clinical information systems has helped to revolutionize the quality of healthcare in countries such as the United States.
 Linking clinical data with information from insurers on people’s fitness and even about their genes allows clinicians to make informed decisions in real time and enhances the development of personalized medicine.
 Germany, especially, has much to gain in this area.

-BIH’s Digital Medicine Platform therefore plans to combine its ongoing work in this area and that of partner institutes to improve data use in research and clinical practice.
+BIH’s Translation Hub Digital Medicine therefore plans to combine its ongoing work in this area and that of partner institutes to improve data use in research and clinical practice.

-We will do this by establishing the Digital Medicine Platform as a scientific hub, focused on key areas such as health informatics, artificial intelligence and big data.
+We will do this by establishing the Translation Hub Digital Medicine as a scientific hub, focused on key areas such as health informatics, artificial intelligence and big data.
 Its activities will include, for example, developing IT infrastructures, big data analytical tools and mobile healthcare apps.

-The platform aims at connecting sources of health data in Germany and ultimately at establishing a leading digital medicine infrastructure in Berlin.
-A Steering Committee to govern and lead the platform’s developments was elected by the researching community and is comprised of the following platform members according to their fields of expertise:
+The translation hub aims at connecting sources of health data in Germany and ultimately at establishing a leading digital medicine infrastructure in Berlin.
+A Steering Committee to govern and lead the hub’s developments was elected by the researching community and is comprised of the following translation hub members according to their fields of expertise: